FFmpeg/FFV1/ffv1.md

 median(a,b,c)         the numerical middle value in a data set of a, b, and c, i.e. a+b+c-min(a,b,c)-max(a,b,c)

-a~b~                  the b-th value of a sequence of a

-a~b,c.                the 'b,c'-th value of a sequence of a

 ### Order of Operation Precedence